SolaceHarmony/SolaceCore/docs/Test_Coverage_Checklist.md

 4. ✓ Implement tests for ActorMessage in the actor package
 5. ✓ Implement tests for ActorState in the actor package
 6. ✓ Implement tests for ActorBuilder in the actor package
-7. Continue with remaining components:
+7. ✓ Expand actor tests to cover Filter, TextProcessor, and ActorMetrics
-   - Expand actor tests to cover Filter, TextProcessor, and ActorMetrics
+8. Continue with remaining components:
    - Add tests for CompiledScript and ScriptActor in the scripting package
    - Add tests for the remaining untested components in the storage package
    - Add more comprehensive tests for WorkflowManager
-8. Set up a test coverage tool like JaCoCo to automatically track coverage metrics
+9. Set up a test coverage tool like JaCoCo to automatically track coverage metrics